gohugoio/hugo/content/extras/urls.md

 e.g.&nbsp;http://example.com/extras/urls.html, you are in luck.
 Hugo supports the ability to create your entire site with ugly URLs.
-Simply add `uglyurls = true` to your site-wide `config.toml`, or use the `--uglyUrls=true` flag on the command line.
+Simply add `uglyurls = true` to your site-wide `config.toml`, or use the `--uglyURLs=true` flag on the command line.

 If you want a specific piece of content to have an exact URL, you can specify this in the front matter under the `url` key.
 See [Content